tud-ccc/Cinnamon/README.md

 - [x] The `upmem` abstraction, its conversions and connection to the target
 - [x] The `tiling` transformation
 - [ ] `PyTorch` Front-end
-- [ ] The `xbar` abstraction, conversions and transformatons
+- [ ] The `xbar` abstraction, conversions and transformations
     - [ ] Associated conversions and transformations
-    - [ ] Establshing the backend connection
+    - [ ] Establishing the backend connection

 See the [open issues](https://github.com/tud-ccc/Cinnamon/issues) for a full list of proposed features (and known issues).